jcransom/jrsite/content/publications/analysis-future-impact-uuk.md

 [Available here](https://www.universitiesuk.ac.uk/what-we-do/creating-voice-our-members/media-releases/university-partnerships-will-help-uk) (external link).
 See also my [blog post]({{< ref "posts/research-on-university-partnerships-for-uuk.md" >}}) for a summary of the impact and press coverage.
 {{< /alert >}}

 This report looks ahead at the predicted impact of UK universities over the next five years.
 It formed the centrepiece of Universities UK's #GettingResults campaign to put universities at the heart of the economic and social recovery.
+The campaign reached over 10 million social media users, and politicians across the UK have shown their support.